Introduction (Click here or scroll down for Images)

 This mental health board was supported by the Education Authority; it is surrounded by local threats against drug dealers.
 CNR west Belfast.

-A surprising piece of community-based re-imaging in west Belfast was the replacement of the (aged) Final Salute painting with the word “Believe” among flowers.
+A surprising piece of community-based re-imaging in west Belfast was the replacement of the (aged) Final Salute mural with the word “Believe” among flowers.
 (The work was funded by a grant from the Housing Executive to the Falls Community Council (Belfast Media) with support from the Resource Centre and USDT.)
 Up until this point, images of the 1981 hunger strike had been untouchable.

 (i.iv) Anti-Agreement Republican Murals